bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 1. Wait for response image 2
 1. ...

-Indeed this would result in too much overhead: we would have to wait all the time, some devices cannot handle the overflow of http requests, ...
+Indeed this would result in too much overhead: we would have to wait all the time.
+Moreover some devices cannot handle the overflow of http requests, ...

 In this case (http) streaming is preferred.
 We send a ***single*** (http) request, and the response will be an (in)finite stream of images.
 A *boundary* string will be used as a separator between the images:
 - global headers